Mollie Tibbetts case exposes farms' worst-kept secret: hiring undocumented immigrants

 "That doesn't mean it's a great program," he said.
 "It just means it's the only program."

 Boatright said the H2A program is too rigid to accommodate the unpredictable timing of harvests.
-He said it's overloaded with too many regulations that often requires farms to have immigration attorneys on staff just to fill out paperwork.
-And because the visas cannot be used for year-round workers, Boatright said it makes dairies, nurseries, and livestock ranches ineligible.
+He said it's overloaded with too many regulations that often require farms to have immigration attorneys on staff just to fill out paperwork.
+And because the visas cannot be used for year-round workers, Boatright said it makes dairies, nurseries and livestock ranches ineligible.

 "We acknowledge the fact that H2A could be cleaned up," he said.
 "We're willing to work with them on that and to give them a pool of foreign workers they can tap into when there's not an American worker willing to do that for a decent wage."